yaelevy/PlagiarismDetection/README.md

 4. `run_plagiarism_detection.sh`
 5. `train_pairs.json` — generated locally by running `run_plagiarism_detection.sh` (only the corpus creation stage)
 6. `val_pairs.json` — same as above

-💡 **Note:** You don't need to train locally — stop the script once the corpus is created.

 ## 🏋️ Start Training